THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 It was amazing how fast it sold me on the idea of making a sequel to “Toy Story 3,” where before I thought that movie perfectly ended the series.

-I was surprised at how emotional this scene was, since before I was never that attatched to Bo-Peep.
+I was surprised at how emotional this scene from Toy Story 4 was, since before I was never that attached to Bo-Peep.

 I think what makes it so effective is that everything is just so sudden and rushed.
 All of a sudden, Woody has to say goodbye to his love-interest before she is given away.